PyLorentz/PyLorentz/README.md

 ```
 conda activate Pylorentz
 ```
-depending on operating system before opening a notebook
+depending on operating system before opening a notebook:
 ```
 Jupyter notebook
 ```

 ### Running with example data
-You can download an example dataset from: https://doi.org/10.18126/z9tc-i8bf, which contains a full through focus series (tfs) with the sample in both flipped and unflipped orientations, and an aligned stack of the images as well.
+You can download an example dataset from: https://doi.org/10.18126/z9tc-i8bf, which contains a full through focus series (tfs) in both flipped and unflipped orientations as well as an aligned image stack.

 ## Data organization
-If you have both a flip and unflip stack your data should be set up:
+If you have both a flip and unflip stack your data should be set up as follows:

     datafolder/    flip/     -im1.dm3
                              -im2.dm3